tinalasisi/PODFRIDGE-Databases/data/README.md

 **Data Quality Notes:**
 - Outliers and monotonicity violations detected have been flagged and corrected
-- Original uncorrected data available in `intermediate/` folder
+- Original uncorrected data available in `intermediate/` and `raw/` subfolders in `data/` for each respective dataset

-**Recommended Use:**
-- Time series analysis of DNA database growth
-- Jurisdictional comparisons over time
-- Policy impact analysis (e.g., 2017 CODIS expansion to 20 loci)

 ---